-Agreed September 2020
+Agreed September 2021

-- An exciting curriculum breadth and depth - Literacy and maths learning walls regularly updated - Time to reflect chn responding to marking and knowing their next steps - High expectations of work and presentation - Marking up to date (according to marking policy) - Fast maths to take place 15 mins a day, results recorded in maths book, year 1-6. - A vocabulary rich environment - A school values display, referred to by the teacher in lessons, e.g. 'ohh, you've really used your creativity here' - Celebration of children's work - Book corner/area well presented, organised and labelled, books suitable/appropriate for class age group where there is room - Exercise Books stored correctly kept in good condition - Brain, Book, Board, Boss reminder - Age appropriate number line - Place value column chart - Homework display board if required - RWI Speeds chart in every classroom - No spelling mistakes or punctuation errors on display capital letters in the right place! - Topic display to encourage enthusiasm and engagement - WALHTs displayed clearly and clear in books - Lots of children talk not very much teacher talk.
-The children need to be working harder than you - Daily visual timetable so children know what they are doing and when - Talk for Writing actions as photographs for current class. - Easy access to stationery/resources to allow pupil independence - Reminders about social distancing, handwashing, safe behaviours in light of Covid 19 and good hygiene procedures - Easy access to water
+- An exciting curriculum breadth and depth - Literacy and maths learning walls regularly updated and relevant to current learning. - Time to reflect chn responding to marking and knowing their next steps - High expectations of work and presentation - Marking up to date (according to marking policy) - Fast maths to take place 15 mins a day, results recorded in maths book, year 1-6. - A vocabulary rich environment - A school values display, referred to by the teacher in lessons, e.g: ' ohh, you've really used your creativity here' - Celebration of children's work - Book corner/area/ topic books- well presented, organised and labelled, books suitable/appropriate for class age group where there is room - Exercise Books stored correctly kept in good condition - 4 Bs - Age appropriate number line - Place value column chart - Homework display board if required - RWI Speeds chart in every classroom - No spelling mistakes or punctuation errors on display capital letters in the right place! - Topic display to encourage enthusiasm and engagement - WALHTs displayed clearly and clear in books - Lots of children talk not very much teacher talk.
+The children need to be working harder than you - Daily visual timetable so children know what they are doing and when - Easy access to stationery/resources to allow pupil independence - Reminders about handwashing, safe behaviours in light of Covid 19 and good hygiene procedures - Easy access to water